SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/edit-message.md

 ---
 uid: help-en-request-message-edit
 title: Edit message
-description: Edit message
+description: How to edit a message in a request in SuperOffice
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request
-so.topic: help
+so.topic: howto
 language: en
 ---